Too many ideas leads to two portraits, one for me and one for the customer!

 The certificate itself is 8.5″ x 11″ and features a collage of portrait images with the recipient’s and giver’s names, printed on parchment cover stock.
 The whole thing is packaged in a pocket folder and includes a brochure, a letter from me to the recipient and several business cards.The certificate package can be easily mailed or wrapped as a gift and shipped directly to your recipient.

 I can also make it downloadable if you’re in a hurry.

 Portrait certificates are a minimum of $125.00 because that is the minimum cost of a portrait.

 Certificates are good for up to one year after issue.

-You can purchase gift certificates on The Creative Cat, on my main website, or from my Etsy shop if you are also purchasing other animal-inspired merchandise.
+You can purchase gift certificates from my Etsy shop if you are also purchasing other animal-inspired merchandise.

 All images used on this site are copyrighted to Bernadette E. Kazmarski unless otherwise noted and may not be used without my written permission.
 Please ask if you are interested in using one in a print or internet publication.
 If you are interested in purchasing a print of this image or a product including this image, check my Etsy shop or Fine Art America profile to see if I have it available already.
 If you don’t find it there, visit Ordering Custom Artwork for more information on a custom greeting card, print or other item.

 © 2014 | www.TheCreativeCat.net | Published by Bernadette E. Kazmarski